skovmand/mailchimp-laravel/README.md

+# This package is abandoned.

+The Mailchimp API v2.0 was deprecated from jan 1st 2017.
+This package uses the v2 API, because it relies on the [Mailchimp PHP API Client](https://bitbucket.org/mailchimp/mailchimp-api-php.git), which uses the v2 API.

+This package will not recieve updates for future Laravel versions.

+Please use an api v3-compatible package instead, several are available on [Packagist](https://packagist.org/)

 # skovmand/mailchimp-laravel
 A minimal service provider to set up and use the Mailchimp API v2 PHP library in Laravel v5.*

 For Laravel v4 check https://packagist.org/packages/hugofirth/mailchimp

-## This package is abandoned.
-The Mailchimp API v2.0 was deprecated from jan 1st 2017.
-This package uses the v2 API, because it relies on the [Mailchimp PHP API Client](https://bitbucket.org/mailchimp/mailchimp-api-php.git), which uses the v2 API.

-This package will not recieve updates for future Laravel versions.

-Please use an api v3-compatible package instead, such as [spatie/laravel-newsletter](https://packagist.org/packages/spatie/laravel-newsletter)

 ## How it works